oneapi-src/oneAPI-samples/.repo-tools/Docs_Automation/README.md

 ## Description

 Adding automation for development of various documents, this will elimate making multiple changes per release cycle, effectively making the process less error prone.
-Tool currently works on windows only.
+Tool currently works on Windows* only.

 ## Running the tool
 	1. Update your fork to latest from oneapi-src/oneAPI-samples